 applicable); and Areas in Need of Future Study.

 The text length (complete manuscript and Evidence Profile excluding the title, references, and acknowledgment section) should have a maximum length of 800 words with 1 table or figure and no more than 7 references.
 Manuscripts submitted for the JAMA Clinical Evidence Synopsis section should have no more than 3 authors.
 For an example, see JAMA.
 2013;309(1):83-84.
 Please submit the original full review at the time the JAMA Clinical Evidence Synopsis is submitted.
-Authors interested in submitting a manuscript for JAMA Clinical Evidence Synopsis should contact the editorial office prior to manuscript preparation and submission by sending an e-mail to Mary McDermott at email@example.com.
+Authors interested in submitting a manuscript for JAMA Clinical Evidence Synopsis should contact the editorial office prior to manuscript preparation and submission by sending an email to Mary McDermott at email@example.com.

 JAMA Diagnostic Test Interpretation

-JAMA Diagnostic Test Interpretation presents the results of a diagnostic test from a single patient and explores the clinical application of the information.
+JAMA Diagnostic Test Interpretation presents the results of a diagnostic test from a single patient and explores the clinical application of the test result.
 The JAMA Diagnostic Test Interpretation is intended to help clinicians understand the underlying rationale in ordering tests, interpreting test results, and acting on the diagnostic test findings.

 Manuscripts for JAMA Diagnostic Test Interpretation should have the following sections: